Benelber/HA/README.md

 my setup the way I did in the future.
 But for now I hope that these few files could help you out.

+This UI is built for mobile phones in mind and so the desktop version might look odd at times.
+Unfortunately for some reason my custom:weather-card wont load on any browser on my pc (my iphone works fine).
+Sorry for that.

 history:

 v.
 26.01.2019:
   - ui-lovelace.yaml, themes.yaml and image files added
     to repository